 Wayzata to Lake Waconia on the Dakota Trail

-Hands draped loosely around a warm ceramic mug, crumbles of an impossibly beautiful French pastry on your plate, there’s nothing like watching downtown Wayzata slowly come to life as a baby cloud of steam rises off your hot coffee.
+Hands draped loosely around a warm ceramic mug, crumbles of a pastry on your plate, there’s nothing like watching downtown Wayzata slowly come to life as a baby cloud of steam rises off your hot coffee.
 Somewhere out of sight you can hear the distant thrum of boat engines on the lake, anglers coming in from their pre-dawn outings.

 As the morning chill lifts, head west out of town on the Dakota Rail Regional Trail.
 The first few minutes are uneventful, a flat trail beside a quiet highway.
 Pure prelude; a warm up for the scenery as much as your legs.